core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The second byte of the OSCORE Option value.

-* The byte 'x' of the OSCORE Option value.
+* The 1-byte 'x' field of the OSCORE Option value.

-* The nonce conveyed in the 'nonce' field of the OSCORE Option.
-Its size ranges from 1 to 16 bytes as indicated in the 'x' byte, and is typically of 8 bytes.
+* The nonce conveyed in the 'nonce' field of the OSCORE Option value.
+Its size ranges from 1 to 16 bytes, is typically of 8 bytes, and is indicated in the 'x' field.

-* The 'Partial IV' parameter of the OSCORE Option value, in a CoAP response message that is a KUDOS message.
+* The 'Partial IV' field of the OSCORE Option value, in a CoAP response message that is a KUDOS message.

-  This takes into account the fact that OSCORE-protected CoAP response messages normally do not include the 'Partial IV' parameter, but they have to when they are KUDOS messages (see Section 3).
+  This takes into account the fact that OSCORE-protected CoAP response messages normally do not include the 'Partial IV' field, but they have to when they are KUDOS messages (see {{sec-updated-response-protection}}).

 * The first byte of the OSCORE Option value (i.e., the first OSCORE flag byte), in a CoAP response message that is a KUDOS message.

   This takes into account the fact that OSCORE-protected CoAP response messages normally convey an OSCORE Option that only consists of the all zero (0x00) flag byte.
-In turn, this results in the OSCORE Option being encoded as with empty value (see {{Section 2 of RFC8613}}.
+In turn, this results in the OSCORE Option being encoded as with empty value (see {{Section 2 of RFC8613}}).

-* The possible presence of the 1-byte Option Length (extended) field in the OSCORE Option (see {{Section 3.1 of RFC7252}}).
+* The possible presence of the 1-byte 'Option Length (extended)' field in the OSCORE Option (see {{Section 3.1 of RFC7252}}).
 This is the case where the length of the OSCORE Option value is between 13 and 255 bytes (see {{Section 2 of RFC8613}}).

-The results shown in figure {table-overhead-forward} are the minimum, typical, and maximum communication overhead in bytes introduced by KUDOS, when considering a nonce with size 1, 8, and 16 bytes.
+The results shown in figure {{table-overhead-forward}} are the minimum, typical, and maximum communication overhead in bytes introduced by KUDOS, when considering a nonce with size 1, 8, and 16 bytes.
 All the indicated values are in bytes.

-The overhead is calculated based on a scenario of a CoAP request serving as the divergent message, followed by a CoAP response serving as the convergent message.
+The overhead is calculated considering a scenario where a CoAP request serves as the divergent message and a following, corresponding CoAP response serves as the convergent message.

 In particular, the results build on the following assumptions.

-* Both messages of the same KUDOS execution use nonces of the same size, and do not include the 'kid context' parameter in the OSCORE Option value.
+* Both messages of the same KUDOS execution use nonces of the same size and do not include the 'kid context' field in the OSCORE Option value.

-* When included in the OSCORE Option value, the 'Partial IV' parameter has size 1 byte.
+* When included in the OSCORE Option value, the 'Partial IV' field has size 1 byte.

-* CoAP request messages include the 'kid' parameter with size 1 byte in the OSCORE Option value.
+* CoAP request messages include the 'kid' field with size 1 byte in the OSCORE Option value.

-* CoAP response messages do not include the 'kid' parameter in the OSCORE Option value.
+* CoAP response messages do not include the 'kid' field in the OSCORE Option value.

 | Nonce size | Request KUDOS message | Response KUDOS message | Total |
 | 1          | 3                     | 5                      | 8     |
 | 8          | 11                    | 12                     | 23    |
 | 16         | 19                    | 21                     | 40    |
-{: #table-overhead-forward title="Communication overhead (bytes)" align="center"}
+{: #table-overhead-forward title="Communication Overhead (Bytes)" align="center"}

 ### Resource Type core.kudos # {#core-kudos-resource-type}

 The "core.kudos" resource type registered in {{rt-kudos}} is defined to ensure a means for clients to send KUDOS requests without incurring any side effects.
 Specifically, a resource of this type does not pertain to any real application, which ensures that no application-level actions are triggered as a result of the KUDOS request.

 This allows clients to issue KUDOS requests when they do not include any actionable application payload in the plain CoAP request composed before OSCORE protection, or when no application-layer processing is intended to occur on the server.

 ### Well-Known KUDOS Resource # {#well-known-kudos-desc}